Is Spying On Your Partner Healthy?

-There’s always two sides to every story, isn’t there?
+There are always two sides to every story, aren’t there?

 It’s been a popular post and I’d like to talk about the other side to it now.